Matteo Zocarini

 Matteo Zocarini was an 18th-century Italian composer.
 His biographical details are unknown.

 The only pieces of music known from him are 6 concertini for cello and basso continuo, printed around 1740.
 The sheet music incorrectly states that it was printed by the noted Amsterdam music publisher Michel-Charles Le Cène; the true publisher is unknown.
 The cover of this sheet music refers to Zocarini as an amatore della musica, or musical amateur.

-It is understood that Zocarini was a virtuous cellist, thus the special attention for this instrument in his composing work.
+It is understood that Zocarini was a virtuouso cellist, thus the special attention for this instrument in his composing work.
 There is a possibility that he played in Paris under the name Zuccharini in 1737.

 The character of the music composed by Zocarini is described as comparable with Bach's Italian Concert.